Analysis: Despite declining stats, Seahawks coaches say there is nothing wrong with the offense

 “When you are throwing it and having the success that you have, what happens is teams started adjusting, and we started getting really third-down defenses on second down,” Schottenheimer said.
 “So you’re getting all these different, crazy blitz looks, and that is a challenge.”

 And as passing has decreased, running has increased.
-Seattle is averaging 25.6 rushing attempts for the season, 21st in the NFL, but is at 28.7 over the past three (granted, being way ahead against the Jets influenced some of that), on par with last year’s average of 29.5.
+Seattle is averaging 25.6 rushing attempts for the season, 21st in the NFL, but is at 28.7 over the past three (granted, being way ahead against the Jets influenced some of that), on par with the 29.5 average of last year.

 In one sense, what defenses are doing is working as Seattle’s explosive plays are far down of late.